rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

-title: Export Firefox's Bookmarks to Org-Mode Document
+title: Export Bookmarks from Firefox to an Org-Mode Document
 author: rexim
 date: Fri, 03 Jan 2014 11:30:01 +0700
-description: Export Firefox's bookmarks to org-mode document
+description: Export bookmarks from Firefox to an org-mode document

 Recently I bought a laptop.
 And now I need to synchronize my web-browser's bookmarks between two devices: desktop and laptop.
 I use